 In our previous discussion, we have worked analytically in terms of the planet's photosphere to outgoing thermal IR radiation (which we call the planet's radius, $R_p$) as it is well defined.
 Numerically, we have also determined the planet's optical transit radius, as this is the observed quantity.
 While similar, the transit radius is always 10s of percent larger than $R_p$ at the transition boundary from core-powered mass-loss to photoevaporation.
 However, neither radii encapsulate the fundamental structure of the planet's envelope.
 The planet's radiative-convective boundary sets the transition between the adiabatic interior and the potentially outflowing atmosphere.
 For dense planets, this radius is similar to its photospheric and transit radius; however, for puffier planets, it can be different, and it is a time-evolving quantity.
 Therefore, to relate our results to planetary structure, we express the transition between core-powered mass-loss and photoevaporation in terms of the envelope mass fraction.

-To do this we use {\sc mesa} models \citep{Paxton2011,Paxton2013,Paxton2015}.
-The models are setup in an identical way to those described in \citep{Owen2020} for Earth-like core compositions.
+We use {\sc mesa} models \citep{Paxton2011,Paxton2013,Paxton2015} {\rc to compute the relationship between photospheric radius, envelope mass fraction and age.
+We do this by evolving a grid of models at fixed envelope mass fraction.} The models are setup in an identical way to those described in \citep{Owen2020} for Earth-like core compositions.
 Our ratios of XUV to bolometric fluxes are converted to planetary ages using the empirical relations of \citet{Rogers2023} for a Solar mass star.
 Where values of $L_{\rm XUV}/L_{\rm bol}$ of $10^{-3}$, $10^{-4}$ and $10^{-5}$ correspond to ages of approximately, 100 Myr, 500 Myr and 2 Gyr.
 The envelope mass fractions at which core-powered mass-loss transitions to photoevaporation are shown in Figure~\ref{fig:XvsM}, where core-powered mass-loss dominates for lower-mass planets with comparatively larger envelope mass fractions (i.e. upper-right area in figure 7), and photoevaporation dominates for higher-mass planets with comparatively lower envelope mass fractions (i.e. lower-left area in figure 7).
 If the typical close-in planet is born with a few-percent envelope mass fraction around a $4$~M$_\oplus$ core, then we see that for equilibrium temperatures $\gtrsim 1500$~K core-powered mass-loss dominates the bulk of the mass loss, while for cooler planet's photoevaporation dominates the bulk of the mass-loss.